klamping/hands-on-visual-regression-testing/0-2-server.md

 ## Install the dependencies

 There a few dependencies the node server needs to run.
-Install them by running `nom install`.
+Install them by running `npm install`.

 ## Run the server